numba/numba/docs/source/doc/pycc.rst

 Which will create a pure shared library for your platform which can be linked against any other program.
 This is **not** a Python extension.
 You would have to use ctypes to load the code that is created.
-Multiple files may be given to compile them simulteneously into a shared library.
+Multiple files may be given to compile them simultaneously into a shared library.
 Options exist to compile to native object files instead of a shared library, to emit LLVM code or to generate a C header file with function prototypes.
 For more information on the